mortenivar/Jed-modes/README.aspell.txt

 - The eleventh variable, "Aspell_Show_Suggestions_Goto_Misspelled", if
-  enabled, will show the menu for Aspell's  suggestions for correcting a misspelled word whenever you go to the next or previous misspelled word.<
+  enabled, will show the menu for Aspell's  suggestions for correcting a misspelled word whenever you go to the next or previous misspelled word.

-All of these ten variables may be redefined in a mode hook.
+All of these eleven variables may be redefined in a mode hook.

                                    Usage: